dagghe/PyOMA/Example/README.md

 # Identification – Frequency Domain

-We start by running OMA.FDDsvp to perform the Frequency Domain Decomposition (FDD) algorithm, which returns a plot of the Singular Values (SV) of the Power Spectral Density (PSD) matrix, and a dictionary that contains the results that will be processed later to extract the modal properties.
+We start by running oma.FDDsvp to perform the Frequency Domain Decomposition (FDD) algorithm, which returns a plot of the Singular Values (SV) of the Power Spectral Density (PSD) matrix, and a dictionary that contains the results that will be processed later to extract the modal properties.